-Join us for our biennial celebration of reading at Kiama Readers Festival!
+Join us for our biennial celebration of reading at the Kiama Readers Festival!

-The Festival will involve a launch in the Library on Friday 11 May, with a full day of events at Kiama Pavilion on Saturday 12 May.
-A gala dinner at the Kiama Pavilion will follow in the evening.
+The Festival will involve a launch in the Library at 7pm Friday 11 May with best-selling author Nikki Gemmell.
+Then, join us for a full day of events at Kiama Pavilion on Saturday 12 May.
+A gala dinner at the Kiama Pavilion will follow that evening.

 Jim Eames has been involved in aviation since he began work as an aviation writer in the 1960s.
 He has been a ministerial press secretary and aviation adviser to governments and a senior executive with Qantas.
 He is the author of eight books including 'Taking to the Skies: Daredevils, heroes and hijackers', 'Australian flying stories from the Catalina to the Jumbo' and 'The Flying Kangaroo: Great untold stories of Qantas...the heroic, the hilarious and the sometimes plain strange'.